Mary Wilhelmina Lancaster

-Mary Wilhelmina Lancaster, OSB (born Mary Elizabeth Lancaster, later taking the religious name Mary Wilhelmina of the Most Holy Rosary; April 13, 1924 – May 29, 2019), was an African-American Catholic nun from rural Missouri who founded the Benedictines of Mary, Queen of Apostles.

-Her remains have been examined and determined to be incorrupt since her exhumation in May 2023.
+Mary Wilhelmina Lancaster, OSB (born Mary Elizabeth Lancaster; April 13, 1924 – May 29, 2019), in religion Mary Wilhelmina of the Most Holy Rosary, was an African-American Catholic nun who founded the Benedictines of Mary, Queen of Apostles.
+Her remains were examined and determined to be incorrupt, following an exhumation in May 2023.
 She was previously a member of the Oblate Sisters of Providence.

 Life

 Mary Wilhelmina was born Mary Elizabeth Lancaster on April 13, 1924 in St. Louis, Missouri.
 She was a descendent of enslaved African-Americans from Ste.
 Genevieve, Missouri.
 She joined the Oblate Sisters of Providence, a congregation of black religious sisters in Baltimore, Maryland, when she was 17 years old and adopted the name Wilhelmina.
 After joining the congregation, Lancaster was a schoolteacher in the eastern United States for over 50 years.

 In 1995, at the age of 71, disturbed by what she saw as the modernistic loosening of standards and lax observance of the Rule of the Oblate Sisters of Providence, she left and founded the Benedictines of Mary, Queen of Apostles in Scranton, Pennsylvania.
 In 2005, the sisters' community, which attends the Tridentine Mass and prays using the 1962 edition of the Roman Breviary, moved to Gower, Missouri.
 They are well known for their Billboard chart-topping albums of Gregorian chant.

 Lancaster died in Gower on May 29, 2019, aged 95.